-But I did serve at the invitation of Governor-General Sir Ninian Stephen on the AIDS Trust of Australia, and I was a trustee from the beginning of that trust.
-But within the last couple of months I've resigned from that largely because I just wasn't able to give it enough time, and I regarded it as an important moral imperative to be more than just a name to be involved in it and actually be reading the papers carefully, considering the options for funding and actually doing a proper job as a trustee.
-So I've resigned, and why place is being filled by Justice Jane Matthews, whom I suggested and who agreed to serve.
+But I did serve at the invitation of Governor-General Sir Ninian Stephen on the AIDS Thust of Australia.
+I was a trustee from the beginning of that trust.
+But within the last couple of months I've resigned from that, largely because I just wasn't able to give it enough time.
+I regarded it as an important moral imperative to be more than just a name to be involved in it and actually be reading the papers carefully, considering the options for funding and actually doing a proper job as a trustee.
+So I've resigned.
+My place is being filled by Justice Jane Matthews, whom I suggested and who agreed to serve.

 On an individual level, I have lost a number of friends as a result of HIV AIDS.
-I've learned of one very good friend, who is a very nice man and a very intelligent scientist, who has been working with Dr David Cooper in work in respect of HIV AIDS - scientific work - and he is very unwell at the moment.
-So that on a personal level I continue to get reminders of the terrible toll which AIDS takes on human beings.
-And in the course of the epidemic I've lost a number of close and dear friends, and doubtless I'll continue to do so.
+I've leaned of one very good friend, who is a very fine man and a very intelligent scientist, who has been working with Dr David Cooper in work in respect of HIV AIDS - scientific work; and he is very unwell at the moment.
+So that, on a personal level, 'I continue to get reminders of the terrible toll which AIDS takes on human beings.
+In the course of the epidemic I've lost a number of close and dear friends, and doubtless I'll continue to do so.

-But they are the three levels at which I've operated, international and national and, most important of all, personal.
+So they are the three levels at which I've operated, international and national and, most important of all, personal.
 And that's where I stand at the moment.

-Daniel Connell: Well, just going back to the international for the moment.
-Often moments of clash, moments of conflict such as you briefly described, bring out fundamental issues in a way that the normal progress of events when things are calm doesn't bring out to the same extent.
+pariel Connell: Well, just going back to the international for the moment.
+Often moments of clash, moments of conflict such as you briefly described, bring out momental issues in a way that the normal progress of events when things are calm to the same extent.
 Perhaps could you describe for me the substance of the clash that resulted in the turnover in personnel that you described.

-Justice Michael Kirby: Well, Dr Jonathan Mann is a very extraordinary epidemiologist.
-He served for a time in Zaire, and I think he was working there on something having nothing to do with HIV AIDS.
-And suddenly this strange condition, the "slim condition", began to manifest itself.
-And he became very concerned about it and very interested in

-AIDS and he was one of the early scientists who was involved in it.
+Justice Michael Kirby: Well, Dr Jonathan Mann is an extraordinary epidemiologist.
+He served for a time in Zaire.
+I think he was working there on something having nothing to do with HIV AIDS and suddenly this strange condition, the "slim condition", began to manifest itself.
+He became very concerned about it and very interested in AIDS.
+He was one of the early scientists who was involved in it.

-But he is a charismatic individual.
+He is a charismatic individual.
 He's a person with very great gifts of communication, both in English and French.
 His wife is French and therefore he has this dual language capacity which is relatively rare at a high level, amongst Anglophones.
-And he was, of course, using that in Zaire, which is a French speaking, former Belgian colony.
+He was, of course, using that skill in Zaire, which is a French speaking, former Belgian colony.

-So when AIDS came along he was recruited to the global program on AIDS of WHO.
+So when AIDS came along Mann was recruited to the Global Programme on AIDS of WHO.
 He went to Geneva.
-He became the pirector of the global program on AIDS and he saw very clearly, at a very early stage in the epidemic, a very simple truth, and that was that where we had no vaccine and no cure, that the only effective strategy to fight HIV AIDS at this stage was to prevent its spread.
+He became the director of the Global Programme on AIDS.
+He saw very clearly, at a very early stage in the epidemic, a very simple truth.
+That was that, where we had no vaccine and no cure, the only effective strategy to fight HIV AIDS at this stage was to prevent its spread.
 And the only way in which we could do that was to spread the messages about the modes of infection and the ways of preventing it.